Bronson Reed

 Jermaine Haley (born 25 August 1988) is an Australian professional wrestler.
-As of December 2022, he is signed to WWE, where he performs on the Raw brand under the ring name Bronson Reed and is a member of The Vision stable.
+As of December 2022, he is signed to WWE, where he performs on the Raw brand under the ring name Bronson Reed, and is a member of The Vision stable.
 In WWE, he is a one-time NXT North American Champion and the winner of the 2024 André the Giant Memorial Battle Royal.

+He is also known for his tenures with various promotions such as Total Nonstop Action Wrestling (TNA) and New Japan Pro-Wrestling (NJPW), where he performed under the ring name Jonah Rock, or simply Jonah.

 Early life

-Haley was born in Adelaide, South Australia into a family of Samoan descent.
+Jermaine Haley was born on 25 August 1988 in Adelaide, South Australia into a family of Samoan descent.
 He played an array of sports throughout his childhood, which included Australian rules football, soccer, rugby and basketball.
 However, Haley maintained a strong interest in professional wrestling all through his schooling years and decided to pursue a career in the industry following graduation from high school.
-He is a lifelong supporter of the Port Adelaide Football Club in the Australian Football League.